FAIMS/FAIMS2-Documentation/docs/FAIMS+Data,+UI+and+Logic+Cook-Book.md

 ### Automated TabGroup Saving

-With automated saving you don\'t require the users to manually click a button to call the saveTabGroup api call.
+With automated saving you don't require the users to manually click a button to call the saveTabGroup api call.
 You just need to call the automated saving api once and the TabGroup will automatically save when inputs are changed or the TabGroup is cleared, hidden or changed.